GreatAttractor/vidoxide/README.md

 $ pacman -S git base-devel mingw-w64-x86_64-toolchain mingw-w64-x86_64-gtk3
 ```

-From now on it is assumed that FlyCapture2 and Spinnaker camera APIs are to be used.
-Download and install the FlyCapture2 & Spinnaker SDKs, go to the location of FC2 binaries (by default, "C:\Program Files\Point Grey Research\FlyCapture2\bin64") and check if the `FlyCapture2_C.dll` file exists.
+From now on it is assumed that the FlyCapture2, Spinnaker and ZWO ASI camera APIs are to be used.
+Download and install the FlyCapture2, Spinnaker & ZWO ASI SDKs, go to the location of FC2 binaries (by default, "C:\Program Files\Point Grey Research\FlyCapture2\bin64") and check if the `FlyCapture2_C.dll` file exists.
 If not, make a copy of the corresponding versioned file (e.g., `FlyCapture2_C_v100.dll`) in the same location and rename it `FlyCapture2_C.dll` (this is required due to the `libflycapture2-sys` crate's expectations).

 Pull Rust binaries into `$PATH`:
 ```bash